 Over the years, I have had many discussions with avid fishermen many of whom had their own theories about barometric pressure.
 Some seem to be very passionate about it and convinced in their own minds.

 When I listen to them in isolation, they can seem very convincing, but the problem is, I have met other anglers with widely differing views.
 Some say high pressure is good, while others say low.
 Even more, say that the trout behave differently in lake A than lake B and it is all based on the changes in air pressure.

-So many contradictions and contrasting opinions is not just a consequence.
-These anglers are just simply looking for patterns and they are finding them thanks to confirmation bias.
+So many contradictions and contrasting opinions are not just a consequence.
+These anglers are simply looking for patterns and they are finding them thanks to confirmation bias.
 We are all probably guilty of it.